 orange liqueur – you are welcome to buy a more expensive option like Cointreau or Grand Marnier, but I just reach for the triple sec.
 It’s more affordable and personally I can’t tell the difference between this and other top shelf options in mixed cocktails.

 ginger beer – if you didn’t already know, ginger beer isn’t actually beer!
 It’s a non-alcoholic beverage that’s bubbly with a kick of ginger.
-I prefer spicier options like fever-tree ginger beer.
+I prefer a spicy ginger beer option like fever-tree ginger beer.
 However, if you prefer less spice, you can look for a brand like bundaberg.

 this recipe’s must haves